SDC-Honeydew/ratings-reviews-service/README.md

 # Honeydew Reviews Service

 A back-end service built to handle customer product reviews for an existing e-commerce web app.
-Engineered to handle throughput of 1000rps with average latency of less than 2000ms when deployed to AWS EC2 using t2 micro instances.
+Engineered to handle throughput of 1000rps with average latency less than 2000ms when deployed to AWS EC2 using t2 micro instances.

 ---